Metal Gear Solid Delta: Snake Eater: Sales

 In Japan, 63,585 physical units of the PlayStation 5 version of Metal Gear Solid Delta: Snake Eater were sold within its first week of release, making it the best-selling retail game of the week in the country.
 Konami announced that global physical shipments and digital sales surpassed one million units within the first 24 hours of the game's release.
+By March 2026, Metal Gear Solid Delta: Snake Eater had sold over two million copies worldwide.

+Awards

+At the Golden Joystick Awards 2025, the game was nominated for Best Remake/Remaster.